baychub/cb-gsg/Getting-Started.md

 In the items below, *RDK* refers to the Intel RSP Developer Kit.
 You can buy the kit, or you can provide your own hardware.

 ### Hardware
- - Any PC that can run the JRE and operating system *(if you have the RDK, an Intel NUC)*
+ - Any computer that can run the JRE and operating system *(if you have the RDK, an Intel NUC)*
  - Ethernet router with DHCP enabled *(if you have the RDK, model xxx)*
  - Ethernet switch that supports PoE+ *(if you have the RDK, model yyy)*
  - At least one Intel RSP sensor unit, preferably two, from models H1000 and H3000 *(RDK includes either one H1000 or two H3000 sensors)*